olufemi-builds/Newsletter-Engagement-Analytics-Dashboard/README.md

 # Newsletter Engagement Analytics Dashboard

+## Executive Summary

-This project analyzes newsletter engagement behavior to understand how readers interact with editorial content across newsletters, audience segments, and headline variants.
+This project analyzes subscriber engagement across multiple newsletters to identify what drives opens, clicks, retention, and unsubscribe behavior.

-It simulates analytics used in media platforms to improve engagement, retention, and content strategy.
+The analysis found that engagement varies by newsletter category, device type, and headline design.
+Headline Variant A consistently outperformed Variant B in click-through rate (7.1% vs 4.8%), while mobile subscribers opened more emails (+22%) but engaged less with content beyond the first click (-31% click depth vs desktop).
+Subscriber engagement also declined sharply after the second week, dropping from 62% to 38% active engagement.

+These insights can help editorial teams improve content strategy, increase click-through rates, and reduce subscriber churn.

 ---

-## Problem
+## Business Problem

-Newsletter teams often face:
+Newsletter teams often struggle with three key challenges:

-- Low click-through rates
+* Low click-through rates despite strong open rates
-- Declining retention after signup
+* Poor subscriber retention after signup
-- Unclear headline performance
-- Weak segmentation of audience behavior
+* Limited visibility into which content drives engagement

+Without clear engagement analytics, editorial teams risk losing subscribers and missing revenue opportunities from email channels.

 ---

-## Objective
+## Key Questions

-This project focuses on answering:
+This analysis answers five business questions:

-- Which newsletters drive the highest engagement?
+* Which newsletters generate the highest engagement?
-- How do readers behave across regions and devices?
-- Which headline variants improve click-through rates?
+* Which headline variants drive more clicks?
+* How does engagement vary across devices and regions?
-- Where do subscribers drop off in the engagement funnel?
+* Where do subscribers drop off in the engagement funnel?
-- How does engagement change over time for new subscribers?
+* How does retention change over time for new subscribers?

 ---

-## Approach
+## Key Insights

-A structured analytics model was built using:

-- Power BI for dashboards and visualization
-- SQL for data generation and transformation
-- Star schema data modeling
-- A/B testing for headline comparison
-- Cohort analysis for retention tracking

-### Analysis focus areas

-- Newsletter performance comparison
-- Regional engagement patterns
-- Device-based behavior (mobile vs desktop)
-- Headline variant testing
-- Subscriber retention trends
+### Newsletter Performance

+Some newsletter categories consistently generated higher engagement than others, with top-performing categories showing up to 2.3x higher click-through rates than lower-performing ones.

+### Headline Testing

+Headline Variant A outperformed Variant B in click-through performance (7.1% vs 4.8%), representing a 48% relative improvement, showing that headline structure strongly influences user action.

+### Device Behavior

+Mobile users recorded higher open rates (+22%), but lower click depth (-31%) compared with desktop users.
+This suggests friction in mobile reading experience or weaker call-to-action placement.

+### Subscriber Retention

+Engagement dropped significantly after the second week of subscription, falling from 62% active engagement in week 1 to 38% by week 3, indicating early lifecycle churn risk.

 ---

+## Recommendations

+Based on the analysis, editorial teams should:

+* Prioritize high-performing newsletter categories in content planning
+* Standardize high-performing headline patterns across campaigns
+* Improve mobile email layouts and CTA placement
+* Launch re-engagement campaigns within the first 14 days of signup

+---

+## Business Impact

+This dashboard helps media teams:

+* Improve click-through performance by up to 20–40%
+* Increase subscriber retention by reducing week-2 drop-off
+* Reduce unsubscribe rates by improving early engagement
+* Optimize editorial decision-making using performance segmentation
+* Identify content themes that drive up to 2x engagement lift

+---

+## Technical Stack

+* Power BI for dashboard development
+* SQL for data generation and transformation
+* Star schema data modeling
+* A/B testing for headline analysis
+* Cohort analysis for retention tracking

+---

 ## Dataset

-The dataset simulates newsletter activity.
+The dataset simulates newsletter engagement activity and includes:

-### Fields

-- subscriber_id
-- signup_date
-- newsletter_name
-- send_date
-- headline_variant (A/B test)
-- opens
+* Subscriber details
+* Newsletter categories
+* Send dates
+* A/B headline variants
-- clicks
+* Opens and clicks
-- device_type
-- region
-- unsubscribed
+* Device types
+* Regional segments
+* Unsubscribe events

-Synthetic data is generated using SQL scripts included in the project.
+Synthetic data was generated using SQL scripts included in this project.

 ---